Senior minister claims Badenoch compared her to a Gestapo officer in heated clash after PMQs

 The education secretary took to social media following the spat, writing: “Kemi lost her head at PMQs – and afterwards too.”

-She also claimed Mrs Badenoch had previously compared to her to a Gestpo officer over her decision to introduce VAT on private school fees.
+She also claimed that Ms Badenoch had previously compared to her to a Gestapo officer over her decision to introduce VAT on private school fees.

-Ms Phillipson is understood to have told the Tory leader: “The public are going to find out who you really are.”
-(PA)
+Phillipson is understood to have told the Tory leader: ‘The public are going to find out who you really are’ (PA)

 She wrote on X: “I wonder what it is about a working class woman driving record investment in state schools by ending private schools’ tax breaks that the Tories hate so much.”

-The initial confrontation occurred during Mrs Badenoch’s regular exchanges with Sir Keir Starmer, where she directly criticised the education secretary.
+The initial confrontation occurred during Ms Badenoch’s regular exchange with Sir Keir Starmer, in which she directly criticised the education secretary.

-Ms Phillipson was seen shaking her head as Mrs Badenoch claimed she "taxed private schools to pay for more teachers but the number of teachers has gone down".
+Ms Phillipson was seen shaking her head as Ms Badenoch claimed she had “taxed private schools to pay for more teachers, but the number of teachers has gone down”.

-“It turns out appointing a spiteful class warrior as Education Secretary was a disaster,” she said, suggesting Sir Keir had been “let down by her incompetence”.
+“It turns out appointing a spiteful class-warrior as education secretary was a disaster,” she said, while she also suggested that Sir Keir had been “let down by [Rachel Reeves’s] incompetence”.

 Sir Keir defended members of his cabinet as they came under fire from Ms Badenoch in what was the outgoing prime minister’s first public appearance since Monday, when he announced his plan to resign.

-He defended Ms Phillipson, who “grew up in poverty” and was an “incredible story of social mobility and success”.
+He defended Ms Phillipson, saying she “grew up in poverty” and that her career had been an “incredible story of social mobility and success”.

-Sir Keir defended members of his cabinet as they came under fire from Ms Badenoch in what was the outgoing prime minister’s first public appearance since Monday, when he announced his plan to resign (House of Commons/UK Parliament)
+Keir Starmer defended members of his cabinet as they came under fire from Kemi Badenoch in his first public appearance since he announced his plan to resign (House of Commons/UK Parliament)

-Speaker Sir Lindsay Hoyle asked for a “little bit more decorum and respect” after Ms Badenoch also called education secretary Bridget Phillipson a “spiteful class warrior” and accused Rachel Reeves of letting Sir Keir down.
+Speaker Sir Lindsay Hoyle asked for a “little bit more decorum and respect” following Ms Badenoch’s comments.

-A spokesman for Kemi Badenoch said she would “absolutely not” apologise for the language she used in PMQs.
+A spokesperson for Ms Badenoch said she would “absolutely not” apologise for the language she had used during PMQs.

-It is understood the phrase Speaker Sir Lindsay Hoyle objected to was “they don’t like it up ’em” – which Mrs Badenoch had borrowed from classic TV sitcom Dad’s Army.
+It is understood that the phrase Sir Lindsay objected to was “They don’t like it up ’em” – which Ms Badenoch had borrowed from the classic TV sitcom Dad’s Army.

-The spokesman said he thought Mrs Badenoch had been nice to Sir Keir Starmer in the Chamber and she felt sorry for him.
+The spokesperson said they thought Ms Badenoch had been nice to Sir Keir in the chamber, and that she felt sorry for him.

 Read More